I am Monique Parker and I am a Nutritional Therapist with a practice in Woking, Surrey.

 Would you like to increase your energy levels?
 Or loose weight?
 Or simply experience the healing power of food?

-I have a holistic approach of looking at body, mind, spirit and emotions, but I also work according to the Functional Medicine model which looks at underlying causes of presented symptoms.
+I have a holistic approach, looking at body, mind, spirit and emotions, but I also work according to the Functional Medicine model which looks at underlying causes of presented symptoms.

-I offer tailor-made support and guidance (Skype offered too) to meet your personal situation and requirements.
+I offer tailor-made support and guidance (Skype, Zoom or FaceTime offered too) to meet your personal situation and requirements.

 Interested?
 I offer a FREE 15 minutes telephone consultation (07974 429043).

 This way we can discuss what you would like to achieve and ensure that you will get out of a consultation what you need.